mozzius/arbitra/docs/Arbitra.md

 ReferenceError: require is not defined
 ```

 Webworkers can only use plain Javascript, and don't have access to Node.js modules or features.
-This is a massive problem, as we need to use `cryto` module to hash stuff at a minimum.
+This is a massive problem, as we need to use `cryto` module to find the hash of the block at a minimum.
 I therefore had to carry on looking.

 The next place I looked was in `npm`.
 Since `Worker()` was exactly what I needed, I looked for Node.js-compatible alternative.